-Press conferences in international climate change negotiations
+Press briefings in international climate change negotiations

 Institute of Development Policy and Management